codeunion/dotenv-example/README.md

 The nice thing about using environment variables is that they use a standard interface available to *any* program and can be changed without modifying a file in an idiomatic, project-specific format.

-Regardless, the fundamental pattern remains the same:

-1. Separate your sensitive information from your program
-2. Have your program load the file with sensitive information
-3. Tell git to ignore that file